 MORE THAN JUST A BAND-AID

-In 1926, the Minneapolis Foundation became the fiscal agent for the University of Minnesota Medical School Endowment Fund.
-The Foundation also fundraised for the construction of new medical facilities
+The Foundation became the fiscal agent for the University of Minnesota Medical School Endowment Fund.

 1929